scotentSD/insights/index.md

 ---
-title: Welcome to the Scottish Enterprise content guidelines
+title: Welcome to the Scottish Enterprise Customer Insights
 ---

-We’ve created a set of guidelines to help you create content for Scottish Enterprise digital platforms.
-They'll help make sure the user experience is consistent across the website, and that our content is easy for users to read and understand.

-They contains general guidelines for writing, structuring and testing content, as well as some style guides to make sure we’re consistent across the site.

-Our guidelines are unique to Scottish Enterprise platforms, but they complement guidelines and style guides used across other government services.
+We’ve created a set growing repository of customer Insights

+In each Insight you will see:

+- title
+- summary
+- chronology
+- variations
+- supporting reports and other sources
+- tags (keywords)

+These can all be searched

-### Using the guidelines
+### Using the insights

-Remember that these are just guidelines, not fixed rules.
-The most important thing is that our content is clear, easy to understand and supports a good user experience.
-If that means straying away from the guidelines every now and then, that’s fine.

-### Acknowledgement

-We'd like to credit MailChimp for the inspiration for these content guidelines.
+They are grouped on the menu but also searchable.
+The search will look at all text within each Insight